 While macOS Catalina is still in preview mode and even when it’s released, there will be probably some issues, as of now not one but lots of problems with every part of it.
 These problems are usually with every operating system when they are newly rolled out.
 In terms of fixing them, first of all, they are out of our approach, even if we could be do something, the problems are more than what we can offer to fix.
 Second, they are out of scope except which we’ve provided the instructions for.
 That’s only the single side of the scenario.
+Here’s how to Update macOS Catalina To Latest Version on VMware & VirtualBox.

 The other side is that these problems won’t be there all the time.
 By the time more and more Mac users and non-Apple users will install Catalina on a virtual machine or on their actual Macs, more and more problems will be recognized and send to Apple.
 In result, Apple will send a software update that will solve those problems.
 This will solve most of the problems even those which you had problem with, doesn’t matter you did something to solve it or not.
 Besides fixing those problems, there are huge things which a software update does.

 One of those important reasons for updating your Mac is a security vulnerability.
 While Apple is widely popular for its security but it needs more and more updates for strengthening it.
 Including these, there is a range of updates to improve the new and previous apps and features.
 For example, Apple improves the photos and fixed bugs and compatibility issue with SwiftUI in XCode 11 with the fifth release of macOS Catalina update.
+Let’s see how to Update macOS Catalina To Latest Version on VMware & VirtualBox.

-Update macOS Catalina on VMware
+How to Update macOS Catalina To Latest Version on VMware & VirtualBox

 Step One – Update VMware Workstation To The Latest Version

 First of first, for updating macOS, we’ll need to update VMware Workstation.
 That can be VMware Workstation Player or VMware Workstation Pro.
 There are two ways to update VMware Workstation and Player.
 First, it can be done from inside VMware.
 The next one is possible from the VMware website link.
 Both are easy, so we’ll do it both way.
+In this post, I’ll show how to Update macOS Catalina To Latest Version on VMware & VirtualBox

 First, open VMware Workstation Player or Pro then click on Help and click on Software Updates.